shiyujiucsb/submit_cs_desc/submitSpec.md

 4. Run the program with ``tmp_dir`` as the working directory, and keep the outputs in the Python dictionary ``results``.
 5. Remove ``tmp_dir`` entirely.

-After all the test cases are finished, the worker dumps the dictionary ``results`` as a JSON file and put it in the folder ``results``.
+After all the test cases are finished, the worker dumps the dictionary ``results`` into a file and puts it in the folder ``results``.
 Then typically ``diff`` is run to compare the output results with the expected.
 Finally the comparison results are sent back to the front-end.

 ## Notes
 ### Front-end operations